bewagner/kraken_api_dca/README.md

 To use this script, you need a Kraken API key.
 To create your API key, click on your profile icon.
 Then go to `Security->API`.

 TODO ...
 TODO image

 ## Specifying your orders

-You can specify with orders you want to place in the file `orders.json`.
-The file contains a list of orders in JSON format.
-Each order object contains the following fields:
+To specify your orders, create a file called `orders.json`.
+The file should contain a list of orders in JSON format.
+Each order object can contain the following fields:

 - `pair (string)`: The trading pair you want to buy (for example `ALGOUSD` for trading Algorand for US$).
 Have a look at `trading_pairs.txt` for an overview of all trading pairs.
 Note that Bitcoin is called `XBT`.